shibatch/grantback/v0.3/VOD_REACTION_LICENSE.md

 10\.
 General Provisions

+a.
 If any provision of this license is held to be unenforceable or invalid, such provision will be changed and interpreted to accomplish the objectives of such provision to the greatest extent possible under applicable law and the remaining provisions will continue in full force and effect.

+b.
 This license constitutes the entire agreement between the Licensee and the Licensor concerning the subject matter hereof.

+c.
+Order of Precedence.
+In the event of any conflict, ambiguity, or inconsistency between the information provided by the Licensor within any placeholder of this License and the standard, non-placeholder provisions of this License, the standard, non-placeholder provisions shall govern and control.

 11\.
 Distribution and Modification of This License Document